 Portland OR, Vancouver WA

 The Loxosceles Reclusa, more commonly known as the Brown Recluse.
-Although there are thousands of different types of spiders, nearly everyone knows the name Brown Recluse (also known as Fiddle Back Spider).
+Although there are thousands of different types of spiders, nearly everyone knows this name (also known as Fiddle Back Spider).
 They are the spider that leaves horror stories wherever they go.
 Let’s put some of those stories to rest.

 Is It A Brown Recluse?